These Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants!

 3. Aged Manure

-Microbial activity in the growing medium is essential for acquiring, cycling, and releasing nutrients, ensuring that the plants get the correct dose of carbon, nitrogen, and phosphorus.
+Microbial activity in the growing medium is essential for acquiring, cycling, and releasing nutrients, ensuring the plants get the correct carbon, nitrogen, and phosphorus dose.

 4. Green Manure

-Green manure plants can be grown as living mulch in the yard as they form a dense mat by increasing among each other, thereby saving the plants from soil splash and erosion.
+Green manure plants can be grown as living mulch in the yard.
+By increasing among themselves, they form a dense mat, thereby saving the plants from soil splash and erosion.

+You can also use green leaf manuring, which uses the leaves and twigs of trees and other plants.
+You also have an option to grow nitrogen-fixing plants like peanuts, cowpeas, soybeans, and fava beans.
 Nitrogen fixation by legumes is a partnership between a bacterium and a plant.
-In legumes, bacteria live in small growths on the roots called nodules.
-In these nodules, nitrogen fixation is done, and the upcoming plant absorbs the NH3 produced.
-You also have an option to grow Nitrogen-fixing plants like peanuts, cowpeas, soybeans, and fava beans.
+In legumes, bacteria live in small growths on the roots called nodules, which are responsible for nitrogen fixation, and the upcoming plant absorbs the NH3 produced.

 5. Spent Hay or Straw